dvaraka/the-merchant/notes/year9/other/atar-scaling.md

 - 50% from WACE exams

 SCALED BONUSES (yay)
 > Imagine u do French, Math Methods, and Math Specialists.
-You would get 10% from French, 10% from Methods, and 10% from Spec adde to your TEA.
-Therefore, using this thing called 'Maths', your max ATAR would now be out of 430, not 400.
-Why?
-Bc it's like that now
+You would get 10% from French, 10% from Methods, and 10% from Spec added to your TEA.
+Therefore, your new A-T-A-R would be out of 430.
+I.e., each missed mark is worth less.

 ATAR is examined by SCSA.